 An independent middle and high school based on Montessori principles

-The second year of Spanish focuses on the study of reading, writing, speaking, and listening continues as more complex grammatical structures are introduced.
+In Spanish II, the study of reading, writing, speaking, and listening continues as more complex grammatical structures are introduced.
 With more communicative competence come deeper discussions in Spanish about Latino culture and students’ own experiences.
 Immersion in the language continues as students learn circumlocution in order to hold conversations entirely in Spanish.

-The third year of Spanish continues development of listening, reading, writing, speaking, interpersonal communication and cultural awareness.
+Spanish III continues development of listening, reading, writing, speaking, interpersonal communication and cultural awareness.
 Complexity and comprehension increase as students learn more vocabulary and grammar.
 Discussion in Spanish of Latino literature, culture, history and contemporary events is emphasized.